ayshanbagir/dbt_marketplace_analytics/README.md

 ---

-## 🚀 Orchestration with Dagster
+## 🚀 Orchestration with Airflow

-Dagster is used to:
+Airflow is used to:

 - Trigger dbt model runs
 - Execute snapshots